Efficient Energy-Optimal Path Planning for Electric Vehicles Considering Vehicle Dynamics: Experimental Analysis

 \subsection{Parametric Comparison of Approaches}

 Table~\ref{tab:avg_coef} provides the practical range of the parameters for each pathfinding technique described in this article, including edge shifting using Johnson's algorithm $\pi_h$, shifting with potential energy $\mathit{cost_{pot}}$ and shifting with path-independent energy $\mathit{cost_{pi}}$.
 The coefficients associated with $\mathit{cost_{pot}}$ and $\mathit{cost_{pi}}$ are vehicle-specific and fixed among networks, but the bounds on the coefficient $\alpha$ are calculated based on the energy requirements in road networks and vary in each graph.
 As an example, the range of $\alpha$ in Table~\ref{tab:avg_coef} has been calculated for the given EVs operating in Calgary without any passenger or extra load.
 A quick look over the values in this table shows that, for every vehicle type, the coefficients $Mg$ and $\overline{b_1}$ are within the bounds of $\alpha$.
-Therefore, our reduced cost functions would not incur any kind of energy error.
+Therefore, the reduced cost functions do not require any energy adjustment, and the energy estimation remains intact.
 We will further investigate this in detail for different maps with varying loads.